TERMS & CONDITIONS

 ACEI will not release the results of an evaluation on the telephone, email, or by facsimile (FAX) to the applicant.
-As indicated in the fee for the evaluation covers one official report and one duplicate unofficial copy.
+As indicated, the fee for the evaluation covers one official report and one applicant copy.
 If you do not authorize the release of the official report to an institution, agency or third party, ACEI will release the applicant copy to you and will release the official report to the third party when you provide ACEI authorization and contact information.
 ACEI is a paperless evaluation service.
 All evaluation reports are released electronically/digitally via a secure transmission platform.

 After the evaluation has been completed, any questions regarding the evaluation report, based on the documents provided to ACEI with the initial application, must be submitted in writing to ACEI within the first thirty (30) days of the completion date (“Grace Period”).
 Requests for review of the evaluation or questions concerning the evaluation submitted after expiration of the “Grace Period” shall be subject to a $50.00 review fee.
 Please note that the results of the evaluation will not be released or discussed on the telephone with you or a third party.

 If an applicant fails to provide all required documentation with the application within two (2) months of the date the application was received, Applicant acknowledges and agrees that the application shall automatically be deemed as inactive.
 A $50.00 re-activation fee is required to process an inactivate file.